joadoumie/jordi-rants/_posts/2023-10-24-oh-my-posh-nba-segment.md

 date: 2023-10-24
 ---

-> **IMPORTANT INFO**
-I am still working on getting this thing through the [PR approval process](https://github.com/JanDeDobbeleer/oh-my-posh/pull/4352) to get this into the out-of-the-box Oh My Posh product.
-I'll update this post when that happens, but for now, you can use the instructions in the [clone and try](#check-out-the-pr-and-test-it-out) section below to get this working on your own machine today!

 ## Introduction

 I just built a thing.
 I'm a huge basketball fan, and as a developer, I'm also always in Windows Terminal.
 So, why shouldn't I be able to see information about my favorite basketball team on a surface I spend A LOT of my time staring at?